 Prayer video for godchildren

 This prayer video can be played on your worship screen, as part of or as an introduction to the intersessions.
 You can also share it on social media.
-If you do, use our campaign hashtag #handsupgodparents and/or #godparentsunday
+If you do, use our campaign hashtag #godparentsunday.

 These are the words of the prayer: Dear God, Thank you for my Godparents, look after them and bless them, help me be kind and loving to them and help us together to learn more of you, Amen.

-For use in pew sheets if you want to show there’s something different/special happening in the service.
+For use in news sheets if you want to show there’s something different/special happening in the service.

 Encourage the congregation to pray

 Everyone in the congregation can pray, whether they are a godparent or not.
-A prayer card to hand out to the whole congregation can be bought on the Church Print Hub, just here.
+A prayer card to send out to the whole congregation can be bought on the Church Print Hub, just here.